Frequently Asked Questions

 What role does alcohol play?

-Alcohol abuse is unhealthy and inconsistent with fraternity ideals.
-All fraternities and sororities are expected to uphold state and city laws in addition to university, fraternity/sorority, and IFC/MGC/PHC governing council policies regarding consumption of alcohol.
-Each organization has strict rules regarding alcohol for social events, consumption of alcohol by underage members and guests.
+The misuse of alcohol is unhealthy and inconsistent with fraternity ideals.
+All fraternities and sororities are expected to uphold federal, state, and city laws in addition to university, fraternity/sorority, and IFC/CPCgoverning council policies regarding consumption of alcohol.
+Each organization has strict rules regarding alcohol at social events and the consumption of alcohol by underage members and guests.
 Today's fraternities and sororities strive to promote responsibility concerning alcohol consumption.
+We find it to be helpful if you talk with your student about alcohol before they start their college experience.

 What about hazing?

 All fraternity and sorority members experience a period of orientation.
-During this time, your student, and other new members, will participate in weekly meetings to learn about the University and the fraternity/sorority history, leadership retreats, community service projects, and activities designed to build friendships among new members (pledges/associates/candidates) and the initiated members.
-All fraternities and sororities have polices that forbid hazing, and are committed to a membership education period that instills a sense of responsibility and commitment in the new members.
+During this time your student, and other new members, will participate in weekly meetings to learn about the University and the fraternity/sorority's history, leadership retreats, community service projects, and activities designed to build friendships among new members (pledges/associates/candidates are also terms you might hear from your student) and the initiated members.
+All fraternities and sororities have polices that forbid hazing, and we are committed to a membership education period that instills a sense of responsibility and commitment in the new members.
 This period will assist your student in overcoming some of the concerns about success in college.
-Hazing is against the law in the State of Utah and is taken seriously by the University of Utah, Office of the Dean of Students, the Office of Fraternity and Sorority Life, and the governing councils.
+Hazing is against the law in the State of Utah and is taken seriously by the University of Utah, Office of the Dean of Students, the Office of Fraternity & Sorority Life, and the governing councils.
 The University of Utah has a zero-tolerance policy regarding hazing.

-Hazing may be reported to the Office of Fraternity and Sorority Life via phone (801) 581-8061 or through the incident form.
+Hazing may be reported to the Office of Fraternity & Sorority Life via phone at (801) 581-8061 or through this incident form.
 These acts can also be reported to the Office of the Dean of Students at (801) 581-7066 or the University of Utah Police Department (80) 585-2677.
+Often parents and families have a sense that something is happening that shouldn't be but don't always report this.
+Please feel free to call us and talk through something that concerns you.

 How are chapters managed?
 Who is actually in charge?